CascadeEnergy/backbone-gcm/README.md

 **destroyModel()**: This method does all the same things that the `destroy` method does, and additionally calls `this.model.destroy()` a built in Backbone.Model function which will fully destroy the model from the server.

 ### [Tests](id:tests)

+Tests are in the `test/` directory, they are written with mocha, and run via `testrunner.html`

+    $ git clone git@github.com:CascadeEnergy/backbone-gcm.git
+    $ cd backbone-gcm/
+    $ npm install
+    $ bower install
+    $ node ./util/web-server.js

+Open your browser to <http://localhost:8000/testrunner.html>

+**OR**
+Run them with PhantomJS on the CLI!!!!

+    $ git clone git@github.com:CascadeEnergy/backbone-gcm.git
+    $ cd backbone-gcm/
+    $ npm install
+    $ bower install

+Start a server in one terminal window.

+    $ node ./util/web-server.js

+OR

+    $ grunt nodemon

+And then in another terminal window.

+    $ cd backbone-gcm/
+    $ grunt shell:mocha-phantomjs

+If you're developing on this project use:

+    $ grunt watch

+and then just start developing.
+Grunt will run automated tests, and JSHint whenever you save files.